What is a Color Wheel Blog Banner

 3. Complementary Color Scheme

-When you ask, ‘What are the complementary colors?’, just remember opposites attract.
+When you ask, ‘What are the complementary colors?’, just remember that opposites attract.
 The complementary colors are on the opposite side of the color wheel.
 These colors make the perfect contrast, forming beautiful imagery.
-Therefore, you get many contrasting color combinations like red-green, green-magenta, orange-blue, etc.
+Therefore, you get many contrasting color combinations like red-green, green-magenta, orange-blue, etc., which are part of the complementary color wheel.

 Color scheme on color wheel- Complementary